jzenzen/cudaInLXC/README.md

 # cudaInLXC
-Nvidia Cuda in Proxmox LXC or any other LXC under Linux and more specifically Debian in this example.
+Nvidia in Proxmox LXC or any other LXC under Linux and more specifically Debian in this example.

 This guide is based on Debian Bookworm and/or Proxmomx 8